Anaxarchus/gdscript-structs/README.md

 - **Convenient Access Methods**: Access and manipulate data using property names or indices.
 - **Extensible**: Easily extend the class to create custom structured data types.

+## Benchmark

+Comparisons were run against other common Godot Object's to see how this class performed with regards to memory usage, set times and get times. [results](test/README.md)

 ## Usage

 ### Creating a Struct